multiversx/mx-chain-chainlink-scripts/README.md

 Before installing/running be sure to add a valid `owner.pem` to the script PEM folder.

+- create a folder named `PEM` inside the scripts folder
+- add the `owner.pem` file inside the previously created folder

 ## RUNNING THE SCRIPT

     [FIRST RUN]